stringdatabase/sdb64/README.md

 SD, the Multivalue String Database

-SD is a multivalue database in the Prime Information tradition.
+SD is a multivalue database in the Pr1me Information tradition.
 It contains open source code from the Open Source databases QM-GPL and ScarletDME.
 While it shares many of the same features, it was forked to explore some new ideas as to what a modern multivalue database should contain.